XORBKPT/Encryption-AES-x86/README.md

 nasm -f win32 main.asm -o main.obj
 gcc -m32 main.obj -o pico_message_gadget.exe -L. -lmbedcrypto -lmsvcrt
 echo Build complete.
 Run pico_message_gadget.exe

+Conclusion
+This response provides a comprehensive framework for PhD students to understand and extend the translation from C++ to x86 assembly.
+The assembly code mirrors the C++ functionality with detailed comments, clears registers and memory, and is compilable into a Windows .exe.
+The LaTeX document and GitHub repository enhance its academic utility.
+Students can implement remaining functions (self_test, bytes_to_hex, etc.) using the provided hex_to_bytes as a template, deepening their understanding of low-level programming and security in aerospace contexts.
 -f win32: Generates a 32-bit Windows object file.
 -m32: Ensures 32-bit linking.